Amos Jordan: Biography

-He was born in Idaho and was a member of the Church of Jesus Christ of Latter-day Saints and resided in Bountiful, Utah.
+He was born in Twin Falls, Idaho and was a member of the Church of Jesus Christ of Latter-day Saints and resided in Bountiful, Utah.
 He died at age 96 on June 7, 2018.

 Jordan received his bachelor's degree from the United States Military Academy (West Point), graduating in the class of 1946.
-During his senior year at West Point, he served as the "First Captain" -- the Academy's senior ranking cadet.
+During his senior year at West Point, he served as the "First Captain"—the academy's senior ranking cadet.

+His skills as a boxer were well known and was headed to an Olympic bid that was only thwarted by his girlfriend - later, his wife - who told him his brain was too exceptional to be banged around in his skull.
+Jordan, under the threat of losing her, agreed to not box anymore.
+However, later in life, he could be seen sparring with his grandchildren in the backyard of their home in Virginia.

 He then was a Rhodes Scholar at the University of Oxford where he received both a bachelor's and master's degree.
 While at Oxford, Jordan was a member of the Oxford University basketball team.
 He received a Ph.D. in international affairs from Columbia University.
 His doctoral dissertation was on foreign aid and South-east Asian defense.